emmt/OptimPackNextGen.jl/doc/algebra.md

     inner(y, A*x) = inner(A'*y, x)

 whatever `x` and `y` (of the correct type).
-This definition clearly depends on the inner product.
+This definition clearly depends on the inner product which is implemented for the considered variables (see above).

-Of course combining operators is possible:
+Of course combining operators is possible.
+For instance:

     A*B'*C*x
     (A*B*C)'*x = C'*B'*A'*x = C'(B'(A'(x)))